Liu Institute Series in Chinese Christianities

 Read full press rerelease here.

-Schism, to be launched on October 15, is the first monograph that documents the life of the Chinese Adventist denomination from the mid-1970s to the 2010s, and explores how Chinese Seventh-day Adventists have used schism as a tool to retain, revive, and recast their unique ecclesial identity in a religious habitat that resists diversity.
+Schism, launched on October 15, 2021 is the first monograph that documents the life of the Chinese Adventist denomination from the mid-1970s to the 2010s, and explores how Chinese Seventh-day Adventists have used schism as a tool to retain, revive, and recast their unique ecclesial identity in a religious habitat that resists diversity.
 Preorders are available.

 The Liu Institute and Notre Dame Press will launch Schism with an event in the fall.
 For more information, please check asia.nd.edu in late summer or sign up for the Institute newsletter at https://app.e2ma.net/app2/audience/signup/1925396/1750897/